Azure/azure-cosmos-dotnet-v3/TroubleshootingGuides/CosmosMacSignature.md

 HTTP 401: The MAC signature found in the HTTP request is not the same as the computed signature If you received the following 401 error message: "The MAC signature found in the HTTP request is not the same as the computed signature." it can be caused by the following scenarios.

-Older SDKs this might appear as an invalid json excption.
+Older SDKs this might appear as an invalid json exception.
 Newer SDKs properly handle this scenario and give a valid error message.

 ## Troubleshooting steps